 I used to get Stomach Damp-Heat a lot, until I worked out that it nearly always followed eating the wrong foods.

 Now you may be someone who can eat what are, for me, the wrong foods to your heart’s content and you may never notice a problem.

-But, just possibly, one day, you'll notice the symptoms, possibly caused by different circumstances.
-Then I would advise you very quickly to reduce your intake of the 'wrong' foods.
-If you don't, your unpleasant 'damp-heat' symptoms will last and last.
+But, just possibly, one day, you’ll notice the symptoms, perhaps caused by different circumstances.
+Then I would advise you very quickly to reduce your intake of the ‘wrong’ foods.
+If you don’t, your unpleasant ‘damp-heat’ symptoms will last and last.

 (This syndrome is also called Damp-Heat in the Stomach.)

 I once had a patient who came for treatment for sinusitis.
 I told him about the foods which I thought were his problem, and I did treat him once, but he never came back so I didn’t know whether I’d helped.